SpookiPants/GetPCTempsArduino/README.md

 4. Pick and open the com port from the C# file (if you dont know which one it is, you can go to the arduino editor > tools > port > com#)

 //IMPORTANT// - The arduino code must be ran before the C# connects to the port, otherwise, the port will be active and the arduino cannot pull any data from it

+GetTemps2 - The Arduino File
+GetTemps2.0 - The C# files